 Hey folks!
 Happy Labor Day.
 We’ve decided to celebrate Labor Day by getting sick.
 So much more relaxing than running around and having fun on a holiday, don’t you think?
 Of course, we’re loving life right now, in between sneezes and coughs.

-I immediately decided to adapt this recipe to gluten-free–and as you can see, the results are wonderful!
+After seeing her photos, I immediately decided to adapt this recipe to gluten-free–and as you can see, the results are wonderful!
 You can also make this recipe dairy-free.

 Gluten-Free Buttermilk Biscuits

 -adapted from recipe by Lorna Yee

 -2-3″ cookie/biscuit cutter with sharp edges (don’t use the rim of a glass)

 2 cups (280g) Jeanne’s Gluten-Free All-Purpose Flour Mix, sifted

 2 tablespoons aluminum-free, double-acting baking powder